 Making changes in school systems is hard.
 Finding money to make big things happen might be the biggest challenge of all.
 The fact is our schools don’t come with money trees neatly planted on the grounds.
 We have a finite amount of funds and an

 Last year, my district decided to make, what we believed to be, some minor changes to the bus schedule.
 We reduced our bus fleet by six buses, which significantly cut costs, but it also increased run times of bus routes and lengthened the distance between bus stops, requiring students to walk farther.
-But, it also gave us the budget to add more supports and instructional coaches within our district, allowing us to push our goal of being fully inclusive further along.
+But, it also gave us the budget to add more supports and instructional coaches within our district to push our goal of being fully inclusive further along.

 Bus-gate 2018, as we like to call it, caused an uproar in the community.
 We knew these changes might be challenging for some, but we totally underestimated the level of frustration and anger this would cause for parents.
 Even though we had conducted public forums to explain changes in the new

 In the aftermath, we realized we didn’t do our best job of explaining why the changes were happening and we didn’t put enough focus on the benefits their children were gaining (instructional coaches to assist with instructional support and inclusion in classrooms, for example) in return.